AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 }
 </code></pre>

-The serialization proccess for this descriptor is specified as:
+The serialization process for this descriptor is specified as:

 <pre><code>
 write_ns(n,v) {